feedhenry/fh-openshift-templates/nagios/README.md

 ### Test

-With a running RHMAP core:
+To test the template locally with a locally built image (tagged latest) and running RHMAP Core:

 ```
 oc new-app -f \